leecher1337/ntvdmx64/readme.txt

 Some registry keys also need to be set to show that the NTVDM is present and can get called.
-So this is all rather complex, but it sort of works (except DPMI-stuff, which doesn't seem to work too well or still crash for unknown resons) with some patches to the operating system.
+So this is all rather complex, but it sort of works with some patches to the operating system.
 It's enough as a proof-of-concept and to use it for most business applications and even some games.

 Cool, where can I get it?
 =========================